 - 1. Low, Middle, High income population counts did not turn out as intended.
 The low income persons count is too high, includes persons under 15 years of age.
 Statistics Canada tells us the data cannot be properly adjusted by subtracting the under 15 population from the low income population total. - 2.
 Some variable combinations for population 65 plus were overlooked (e.g. alone/couple by owned/rented) but these can still be obtained by adding together 65-79 and 80+ population subtotals. - 3.
 Housing condition, affordability variables could not be produced by Statistics Canada for this dataset, there is a conflict between the person universe and housing universe. - 4.
-Visible minority counts in 1981 (derived by Statistics Canada from place of birth and ethnic origin) are very small and of limited use at the CT level. - 5.
-Disability status started in census 1986 and definition has changed over time so only 2006 was purchased.
+Visible minority counts in 1981 (derived by Statistics Canada from place of birth, ethnic origin and mother tongue) are very small and of limited use at the CT level.
+For more information on Visible Minority Historical Comparability see: